hackur/redux-replicate/README.md

 ### queryable

-Optional boolean value or array of strings used for specifying whether or not the `key` (or `reducerKeys` if used) should be queryable by value.
+Optional boolean value or object used for specifying whether or not the `key` (or `reducerKeys` if used) should be queryable by value.
 Defaults to `false`.

 If `true` and not using `reducerKeys`, then the `key` will be queryable by value (current state).

 If `true` and using `reducerKeys`, then each `reducerKey` will be queryable by value (current state).

-An array specifies which `reducerKeys` are queryable by value (current state).
+An object specifies which `reducerKeys` are queryable by value (current state) where the keys within the object correspond to each `reducerKey` and the values should be truthy.

 If `false`, values (current states) will not be queryable.